Joshua Kayode: Rotherham United

 On 4 August 2020, Kayode returned to Carlisle United, on a one-year loan.
 In April 2021 whilst on loan at Carlisle, Kayode signed a new contract with the Millers that would keep him at the club until the end of the 2023–24 season.
 He scored his first goal for Rotherham in an EFL Trophy tie against Crewe Alexandra on 4 January 2022.

-In pre-season ahead of the 2022/23 campaign, Kayode would sustain a hamstring injury minutes after scoring the equaliser for Rotherham United in a friendly against Mansfield Town.
-After recovery, and in the need for game time, Kayode left Rotherham United on loan - signing for MK Dons on the 29th of August 2022.
-He would debut for MK Dons the following day as MK Dons suffered a 1-2 defeat to Cheltenham Town in the EFL Trophy.
-On the 3rd of September Kayode would make his League bow for the Dons, starting on the bench in a 1-0 loss away to Exeter City, his second League appearance coming versus Bolton Wanderers.
+In pre-season ahead of the 2022–23 campaign, Kayode would sustain a hamstring injury minutes after scoring the equaliser for Rotherham United in a friendly against Mansfield Town.
+After recovery, and in the need for game time, Kayode left Rotherham United on loan - signing for MK Dons on the 29 August 2022.
+He would debut for MK Dons the following day as MK Dons suffered a 1–2 defeat to Cheltenham Town in the EFL Trophy.
+On 3 September Kayode would make his League bow for the Dons, starting on the bench in a 1–0 loss away to Exeter City, his second League appearance coming versus Bolton Wanderers.

+In July 2024, Kayode joined fellow League One side Shrewsbury Town on a season-long loan deal.
+In August 2024, Kayode scored his first goal for Shrewsbury Town, against Notts County in the Carabao Cup.
+He returned to Rotherham on 12 January 2025.